SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 - Run the installation command to export the inference graph (tensorflow/models/object_detection/installation.md).
 Now, you have the 'frozen_inference_graph.pb' and checkpoint files ready
 - Open the object_detection_tutorial.ipynb notebook.
 Make the necessary modifications in the notebook including, but not limited to, model name, NUM_CLASSES, TEST_IMAGE_PATHS.
 Run the notebook to see your traffic lights with bounding boxes and their prediction accuracies

+**Limitations:**
+- Given the scope of this project, I have used only a few images from the web along with the ones from the simulator and the CARLA site.
+And, the model hasn’t been tested on a new, unknown site.
+- The model’s performance in unique lighting and weather conditions is unknown as most of the images used here were captured on a typical bright, sunny day.
+- With perpetual research in the field, there are other State-of-the-Art object detection models which might have relatively better performance accuracies.